delphix/dcs-for-azure-templates/dcsazure_Cassandra_to_Cassandra_discovery_pl/Cassandra_to_ADLS/AzureFunctionDeployment.md

 ## Prerequisites
 - Azure CLI installed on the local machine
 - Access to an Azure subscription with permission to deploy Azure Function Apps
-- Cosmos_to_ADLS ZIP file containing the Azure Function App code and configuration
+- Cassandra_to_ADLS ZIP file containing the Azure Function App code and configuration

 ---